Vendor Data Processing Agreement

-BETWEEN: Ayla Networks, Inc., a company incorporated under the laws of Delaware, having its principal place of business at 680 N. McCarthy Blvd., Suite 100, Milpitas, CA 95035 (“Ayla”), whose privacy officer can be contacted at: email@example.com; AND the company specified in the Service Agreement (“Vendor” or “Data Processor”), whose privacy officer can be contacted as specified in the Service Agreement or ancillary documents
+BETWEEN: Ayla Networks, Inc., a company incorporated under the laws of Delaware, having its principal place of business at 680 N. McCarthy Blvd., Suite 100, Milpitas, CA 95035 (“Ayla”), whose privacy officer can be contacted at: email@example.com; AND the company specified in the Service Agreement (“Vendor” or “Data Processor”), whose privacy officer can be contacted as specified in the Service Agreement or ancillary documents.

-1. Subject matter of this Data Processing Agreement
+1. Subject Matter of this Data Processing Agreement

 1.1.
 This Data Processing Agreement (“DPA”) applies exclusively to the processing of personal data that is subject to applicable data protection laws in the scope of the agreement between the parties for the provision of certain services, hereinafter, the “Service Agreement”.

 1.2.
 Terms such as ‘processing’, ‘personal data’, ‘data subject’, “Data Controller” and “Data Processor” shall have the meaning ascribed to them in the EU data protection laws.
+A detailed description of the data processed is further described in the Miscellaneous section below.

 2. The Data Controller and the Data Processor

 2.1.
-In some circumstances, Ayla may be a data processor, in which case Ayla appoints the Vendor specified above as the sub-processor, which shall not change the obligations of either Ayla or the Vendor under this DPA, as Vendor will remain the Data Processor with respect to Ayla in such event.
+In many circumstances, Ayla may be a data processor, in which case Ayla appoints the Vendor specified above as the sub-processor, which shall not change the obligations of either Ayla or the Vendor under this DPA, as the Vendor will remain the Data Processor with respect to Ayla in such event.
 Therefore, for the purposes of this DPA, Ayla shall be the Data Controller, and Vendor shall be the Data Processor.
 The Data Controller will determine the scope, purposes, and manner by which the personal data may be accessed or processed by the Data Processor.
 The Data Processor will process the personal data only as set forth in Data Controller’s written instructions.

 2.2.
 The Data Processor will only process personal data on documented instructions of the Data Controller in such manner as and to the extent that is appropriate for the provision of the services, except as required to comply with a legal obligation to which the Data Processor is subject.
 In such case, the Data Processor shall inform the Data Controller of such obligation before processing, unless prohibited from furnishing such information to the Data Controller.
 The Data Processor shall never process personal data in a manner inconsistent with the Data Controller’s documented instructions.
 The Data Processor shall immediately inform the Data Controller if, in its opinion, an instruction infringes EU data protection provisions.

 3.1.
-Without prejudice to any existing contractual arrangements between the parties, the Data Processor shall treat all personal data as strictly confidential, and it shall inform its employees, agents, and/or approved subprocessors who are engaged in processing of the confidential nature of personal data.
+Without prejudice to any existing contractual arrangements between the parties, the Data Processor shall treat all personal data as strictly confidential, and it shall inform its employees, agents, and/or approved subprocessors who are engaged in the processing of the confidential nature of personal data.
 The Data Processor shall ensure that all such persons or parties have signed an appropriate confidentiality agreement, are otherwise bound to a duty of confidentiality, or are under an appropriate statutory obligation of confidentiality.

 4.1.
 Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, without prejudice to any other security standards agreed upon by the parties, Ayla and Data Processor shall implement appropriate technical and organizational measures to ensure a level of security of the processing of personal data appropriate to the risk.
 These measures shall include as appropriate: